Continuing the great work of u/blackjack_counter

 |6 pt||2017||-7½ thru -9||27-10||73.0%|

 |6 pt||2020||-7½ thru -9||13-4||76.5%|

 |10 pt||2019||+1½ thru +2½||23-4||85.2%|

-Both the favorite and underdog teasers that match our criteria seem to have a very high win % compared to previous years.
+The +1.5 thru +3 underdog teaser seems very high compared to previous years.
 It will be interesting to see if that rate holds up by the end of the season.
-So far it has been a good year for these teasers.

 For the purposes of tracking the results and staying consistent, I will continue to use Bovada’s closing line.

 As of Thursday morning, the unofficial list of Wong teasers this week are:

 Green Bay -7.5 (Total 48.5 points) (away game)

 Indianapolis +2.5 (Total 47 points)